 ---

 A month after Chuang's death, the news spotlight has swivelled away from the Big Net café.
 Despite the name, this is a small business in a quiet town on the rural outskirts of Tainan.
 It's one of the only internet cafés in the area, which makes it easy enough to find the phone number in a local directory.
+The owner answers the phone, sounding timid, unsure.

 "Are you a reporter?" she interrupts, as my translator explains the purpose of the call.